icopy-site/awesome/docs/awesome/awesome-dotnet.md

 * [Silk.NET](https://github.com/Ultz/Silk.NET) - A cross-platform, high-performance, low-level .NET Standard wrapper for many advanced APIs such as OpenGL, OpenCL, OpenAL, OpenXR, Assimp, GLFW, as well as many others.
 In addition to wrapping over Native APIs, it also comes with its own Windowing and Input abstraction.
 This makes game and application development with Silk.NET a breeze, and has pretty much everything a 3D application developer would need.
 * [Veldrid](https://github.com/mellinoe/veldrid) - A low-level, portable graphics and compute library for .NET
 * [RealTimeGraphX](https://github.com/royben/RealTimeGraphX) - RealTimeGraphX is a data type agnostic, high performance plotting library for WPF, UWP and soon, Xamarin Forms.
+* [VectSharp](https://github.com/arklumpus/VectSharp) - .NET library to create vector graphics and text, and then export it to PDF, SVG and raster image formats.

 ## GraphQL
 * [GraphQL.NET](https://github.com/graphql-dotnet/graphql-dotnet) - Implementation of [Facebook's GraphQL](https://github.com/graphql/graphql-spec) in .Net